Book an Appointment

 Awards and Publications

 Please call our office after making appointment for additional information needed.

 I am a psychiatrist who specializes in the treatment of Mood Disorders including Clinical Depression, Bipolar I and II Disorders (also known as Manic Depression), and General Anxiety Disorders.
-I also specialize in the differential diagnosis of Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD).

 My primary goal is to combine compassion with excellent clinical skills and extensive up-to-date knowledge on treatments.
 My practice philosophy is that your psychiatric needs are effectively addressed, in a warm and confidential environment and that you are provided with clear and comprehensive information about your treatment options.